Spectral surgery and high-fidelity quantum state transfer in $XX$ chains: Fidelity estimation

 (ii) for $N=100$ and $M=120$ we have $\ve = 10^{-2}$ and $\delta(T) \approx 0.05$.
-Fidelity with such accuracy could be considered ``good enough" in implementation schemes.
+This level of fidelity may already be adequate for practical implementations.
 Moreover, in this case the ratio $R_S$ between the maximal and minimal values of $J_l^2$ is approximately 5, while for the Krawtchouk chain this ratio is 25.
 This means that this chain is much better behaved.